Union school of Theology - a paragon of neo-'evangelical' corruption.

 Leonardo de Chirico's active participation in Vatican dialogue as member of World Evangelical Alliance has raised no concerns about his being appointed as a lecturer in missiology.

-Is his policy also one Union can endorse?
+Is his policy also one Union endorses?
 'In the new era of captivating catholicity there will be a niche for the Evangelicals who have made peace with the imperial structures of the church of Rome and its abnormal theology, and who are no longer concerned about a comprehensive reform in accordance with the gospel.
 These Evangelicals instead are content to be able to integrate their own spirituality into a system that is more fluid but still vertebrate, that is programmatically open to everything and yet opposed to everything.
 The criterion of the system is not the gospel of Christ, but a version of the gospel that guarantees the universalist and Rome-centred strategy of Catholicism.'
 He looks awfully just like one of 'these evangelicals'.

 His own posts do not exclude Roman Catholic doctrine in the round as heretical, as he ought, on the contrary he strives for a dialogue with Satan, and gives the impression of a studious plasterer of the abyss between truth and error.
 Of extensive ecumenical discussions between professing but disobedient evangelicals and Vatican authorities he writes, 'The major weakness is that the conversation needs to be more historically conscious, theologically careful and ecumenically alert than previous contributions to both ECT or GOS have been.'
 This is not apostolic it's an approach that leads directly to apostasy, if not one already committed to it, as his liberal quotes of Stott and Packer suggest.